Learn NABITA’s various tools to perform violence risk assessments: NABITA Risk Rubric, Looking Glass, and SIVRA-35.

 In this course, you will:

-- Explore case studies and practical examples involving threats of harm to self or others.
+- Explore case studies and practical examples involving threats of harm to others.

-- Apply a structured interview and objective assessment tool to conduct an assessment related to the risk an individual poses for harm to self and others.
+- Apply a structured interview and objective assessment tool to conduct an assessment related to the risk an individual poses for harm to others.

 - Assess online and written content for potential threatening or dangerous statements.